joshualee/cs205_final_project/README.md

 	python serial.py <in_file_path>

-`input_image_path` is a path to .jpg or .png `in_file_path` is graph in adjacency list format (see "graph file format" section for example)
+* `input_image_path` is a path to .jpg or .png
+* `in_file_path` is graph in adjacency list format (see "graph file format" section for example)
 * You can find test graphs in the graphs directory.

-## File Summary
+## Files Summary
 See header comments in each file for more in-depth description.

 ### MapReduce
-`driver.py` is the driver for our MapReduce max-flow implementation.
+* `driver.py` is the driver for our MapReduce max-flow implementation.
 It handles file to graph conversation, reading/writing intermediate output between MapReduce iterations, and calculating the max flow and cut of the residual graph.

-`max_flow.py` is the MRJob class used by `driver.py`
+* `max_flow.py` is the MRJob class used by `driver.py`

-`accumulator.py`
-Accumulator class is a helper class used by `max_flow.py`.
+* `accumulator.py` is a helper class used by `max_flow.py`.
 It is responsible for ensuring we accept only valid paths that do not violate any capacity constraints.

 ### MPI
 `mpi.py` is our MPI max-flow implementation